 Office visits are by appointment only and can be made by calling (519) 942-4705.

-Stay up to date with news from our clinic.
+Stay up to date with new services, changes in hours of operation and any other news from our clinic.
 Enter your email address below.

 Please be sure to check your email to confirm your subscription!